-Built primarily to last, the Powerblock dumbbells reflect this with their 10 yr warranty, which is quite impressive for a set of adjustable dumbbells, but as with most of the new sets of adjustable dumbbells they are made with plastic parts, so if you are used to training with fixed weight hex dumbbells or something similar be aware you cannot drop or throw around a pair like this because they will break..
+Built primarily to last, the Powerblock dumbbells reflect this with their 10 yr warranty, which is quite impressive for a set of adjustable dumbbells.
+Still, as with most of the new sets of adjustable dumbbells, they are made with plastic parts.

-It’s never a great idea to stick heavy metal and plastic together especially with a product that’s going to take some beating and is more than likely to be dropped, but it seems almost unavoidable to the makers of new school adjustable dumbbells like this, apart from the Ironmaster which is of all metal construction.
+It’s never a great idea to stick heavy metal and plastic together, especially with a product that’s going to take some beating and is more than likely to be dropped.

-I’ve only picked up a friend’s pair of the dumbbells and never actually trained with a set, but I had a few curls with the Powerblocks and there were no issues of them hitting my hips or chest which can happen with longer length and bulky designs.
+I’ve only picked up a friend’s pair of dumbbells and never actually trained with a set, but I had a few curls with the Powerblocks, and there were no issues of them hitting my hips, which can happen with longer length and bulky designs.

-You might be wondering what the 4 iron bars are on each side of the dumbbell, I believe they’re there initially for wrist support as many poeple have issues with bending their wrists with heavy dumbbells so Powerblock added the padded bars for support, and secondly, the bars help keep the 2.5lb weights in place.
+You might be wondering what the four iron bars are on each side of the dumbbell?
+I believe they’re there initially for wrist support as many people have issues with bending their wrists using heavy dumbbells, so Powerblock added the padded bars for support.
+Secondly, the bars help keep the 2.5lb weights in place.

-From the many reviews I’ve read about the dumbbells, they have received very high praise indeed for design and durability with some guys owning them for a number of years with no breakage or training issues.
+From the many reviews I’ve read about the dumbbells, they have received very high praise indeed for design and durability with some guys owning them for several years with no breakage or training issues.

 Quick and easy magnetic pin adjustment system